 This past weekend, I returned to eggs for the first time since the recall.
-After five weeks of brunch abstinence, I went back to my favorite local southwestern restaurant for the breakfast quesadilla.
+After five weeks of brunch abstinence, I went back to my favorite local Southwestern restaurant for their breakfast quesadilla.
 Sunday brunch is a staple, and I’d been avoiding it due to the recent bad press.
 This past weekend I was starting to waver.
-It had been a while since the initial announcement, so it was probably fine … Besides, green hot sauce kills everything anyway, right?
+It had been a while since the initial announcement, so it was probably fine… besides, green hot sauce kills everything anyway, right?
 And eggs have been safe to consume for weeks now, haven’t they?
-I mean, I really hadn’t heard about it in a while …
+I mean, I really hadn’t heard about it in a while…

 And despite my willful lack of knowledge here, it sure didn’t stop me from making uninformed decisions.
 My lazy avoidance affected my omelet consumption, but not really my cookie or cupcake consumption.
 Last I checked, there are eggs in both.
 The point I’m trying to make here is that, when your customer is the consumer, a mistake can follow you for a lot longer than the safety risk exists.
 During Toyota’s unplanned acceleration fiasco, it was pretty evident that the public hadn’t forgotten about the Ford-Firestone tire debacle of 2000.
 This was brought up time and again, in reference to Toyota as a comparison situation, much like the spinach and peanut recalls were in response to the egg problems.
 Once your product is associated with a health and safety risk, you can bet it will be rehashed at the mere mention of a similar situation in years to come.